Model conversion overview

 • The arguments specified in Compiler argument reference are always supported.

 For small POC models, you compile only once and use the generated PEF file for training and for inference.
-For all other models, we recommend a separate compile for inference to make your model run more efficiently.
+For all other models, we recommend a separate compilation for inference to make your model run more efficiently.

 Prepare models to run training